MicrosoftDocs/win32/desktop-src/VML/web-workshop---how-to-use-vml-on-web-pages-----image--element.md

 ## contrast

-You can use the **gain** property attribute of the &lt;image&gt; element to display various pictures that have different contrast settings.
+You can use the **gain** property attribute of the <image&gt; element to display various pictures that have different contrast settings.

 The value of the **gain** property attribute can be any number.
 By default, the value is 1, indicating the use of the same contrast as the original image.
 The value 0 indicates no contrast.
 The larger the number, the higher the contrast.

-For example, to display five pictures that have different contrast settings, you can use the &lt;image&gt; element and set a different value for the **gain** property attribute, as shown in the following VML representation:
+For example, to display five pictures that have different contrast settings, you can use the <image&gt; element and set a different value for the **gain** property attribute, as shown in the following VML representation:

 ![image1.jpg (5770 bytes)](images/image1.jpg)![image2\-2.jpg (270 bytes)](images/image2-2.jpg)![image2\-3.jpg (1919 bytes)](images/image2-3.jpg)![image2\-4.jpg (3143 bytes)](images/image2-4.jpg)![image2\-5.jpg (1724 bytes)](images/image2-5.jpg)